lemon07r/pampax/README_FOR_AGENTS.md

-# 🤖 PAMPA for AI Agents – Complete Setup & Usage Guide
+# 🤖 PAMPAX for AI Agents – Complete Setup & Usage Guide

-**If you're an AI agent reading this, you can set up PAMPA automatically and use it as your project memory!**
+**If you're an AI agent reading this, you can set up PAMPAX automatically and use it as your project memory!**

 ## 🚀 Auto-Setup Instructions